Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 - Printing solutions - simple description of 3 main printing areas FORPEX provides
 - Rerefences - logos of main clients (mainly known Czech banks and state offices)
 - Contact - simple contact page with the contact info and embedded google-map
 - Footer - simple 3 yellow icons (phone, email and instagram), not effected by scrolling - stay all time on the same place of the page - right down corner of the screen.
 With a hover effect.
+- Credits - very small section at the very bottom of the page - attribution for the flag-icons-designer

 - favicon - logo of the firm